strathausen/blog/src/content/archive/sort_by_colour.md

 pubDate: 'Aug 4 2010'
 ---

-## Sorting products by colour in web shops

 Many shop systems, like Magento, Prestashop or xt-commerce, lack the ability to automatically sort products by colour.

 In order to solve this,